awsdocs/amazon-personalize-developer-guide/doc_source/API_CreateBatchInferenceJob.md

 # CreateBatchInferenceJob<a name="API_CreateBatchInferenceJob"></a>

 Creates a batch inference job\.
 The operation can handle up to 50 million records and the input file must be in JSON format\.
-For more information, see [Get Batch Recommendations](getting-recommendations.md#recommendations-batch)\.
+For more information, see [Geting Batch Recommendations](recommendations-batch.md)\.

 ## Request Syntax<a name="API_CreateBatchInferenceJob_RequestSyntax"></a>